 Item uses these practice principles: Reflective practice, Partnerships with families, High expectations for every child, Respectful relationships and responsive engagement, Equity and diversity, Assessment for learning and development, Integrated teaching and learning approaches, Partnerships with professionals.

 Item responds to these sub-outcomes: Children become strong in their social, emotional and spiritual wellbeing.

-Psychologists, using a capacity-building approach, work with kinder teachers, parents and families through case consultation, provision of group training and other discipline-specific services to enhance and support children's social and emotional wellbeing, mental health and identity.
+Psychologists, using an approach that builds on existing skills and knowledge, work with kindergarten teachers, parents/carers and children through case consultation, provision of group training and other discipline-specific services to enhance and support children's social and emotional wellbeing, mental health and identity.

 These costs will be determined by the provider that your service chooses to access.

 Target population: early childhood educators and teachers, children and families.